mrodriguezcote/octo-umbrella/README.md

 This project is a work-in-progress implementation of a test harness for the RDS client site.
 Running on node, it executes a number of functional regression tests, reports on the test results, and integrates into the site deployment workflow.

-The harness runs on OS X and Linux environments, as well as in Docker containers, therefore it can run on a local dev environment as well as in test environments.
+The harness runs on OS X and Linux environments, as well as in Docker containers, therefore it can run on local dev environments as well as in dockerized test environments.

 The two main modules leveraged by the harness are [Jasmine](http://jasmine.github.io/) and [Nightmare] (https://github.com/segmentio/nightmare).
 Jasmine to organize and run the tests, and Nightmare to drive the browser interaction necessary to retrieve information that can be subject to tests.
 Nightmare itself is a browser automation library, running on top of a headless version of [Electron](https://github.com/electron/electron), a web framework developed by GitHub.